 For Inbound + Outbound sales the two example Statuses can be combined.

-To add or edit a Lead Status in Close, click on your name in the top right corner of your account then select Settings > Lead Customization > Statuses.
+To add or edit a Lead Status in Close, click on your name in the top left corner of your account, then select Settings > Lead Customization > Statuses.

 If you are renaming a Lead Status that already has Leads assigned, they will automatically be updated with the new status.
 Don’t forget to update your Smart View search queries to match the new Lead Status!